 Ellen Barrett is a SHES Manager and the longest serving woman working at Murphy.
-We caught up with her to find out how she first became interested in SHES, argued with 450 men (and won) and her ducks and geese.
+We caught up with her to find out how she first became interested in SHES.

 Plant and Transport admin assistant at the Dinnington Depot, North East region.

-Following my stint with the Plant and Transport Deportment, in 1993 I went to work with pipelines as a site based timekeeper.
+Following my stint with the Plant and Transport Department, in 1993 I went to work with pipelines as a site based timekeeper.
 This was quite an eye opener to a 20 year old who had never worked away from home or been out of my comfort zone.
-I soon learnt that there were some very hot tempered individuals and if I planned to survive my time and enjoy it then I would need to develop a thicker skin.
-This was achieved by siting in the payroll office on a Thursday morning after the wages had been handed out (most were paid in cash then) knowing that throughout the day around 450 men would be storming through the door to argue the toss about their wages.
-It defiantly wasn’t a job for a shrinking violet, but I adapted and survived!
+It definitely wasn’t a job for a shrinking violet, but I adapted and survived.
 From there I moved to the TV cable installation projects in Halifax and Sheffield working as a timekeeper and office manager.
-Once again not a job for the faint hearted.

 The versatility of the role, during the last 20 something years.
 All projects have different challenges, from general site conditions and welfare to building a ship to shore gas terminal into the River Tees.
 I have worked in a wide variety of sectors during my time with Murphy and have met some amazing people who I have learned a lot from.